Seb-geospatial/BlenderMapDEM/README.md

 Uses Blender to generate a 3D rendered hillshade map using an input DEM image file.
 The input DEM image must be viewable by non-GIS software, use `geotiffToImage()` to convert fetched DEM data from `fetchDEM()` into an image readable by Blender before using this function.

-This function uses the subprocess package to automate running Blender through the terminal off of the `renderDEM.py` module added to Blender's modules directory which itself contains the real `renderDEM()` function which interfaces with Blender using its built-in `bpy` package.
+This function uses the subprocess package to automate running Blender through the terminal off of the `renderDEM.py` module added to Blender's modules directory which itself contains the real `renderDEM()` function that interfaces with Blender using its built-in `bpy` package.
 This function removes the need to run Blender manually, either through the terminal or GUI, in order to generate a rendered hillshade map using an input DEM.

 It is important for this function, because it is really being run by Blender and not by code relative to your working directory, that you specify **absolute directory paths** for the parameters of `blender_dir`, `dem_dir`, and `output_dir`.